A quadratic algorithm for road coloring: The complexity issue

 \section{The complexity issue}

-We establish the time and space complexity of our algorithm in the following proposition.
-We denote by $k$ the size of the alphabet $A$ and by $n$ the number of states of $\A$.
-Since $\A$ is complete deterministic, it has $kn$ edges.
+In this section, we establish the time and space complexity of our algorithm.
+We denote by $k$ the size of the alphabet $A$ and by $n$ the number of states of~$\A$.
+Since $\A$ is complete deterministic, it has exactly $kn$ edges.